James Vann Johnston Jr.: Abortion

 In May 2009, noting that US President Barack Obama "has taken steps on multiple fronts to undermine the protection of innocent human life", Johnston said the decision of the University of Notre Dame to have Obama deliver the commencement speech at its graduation ceremony and receive an honorary degree was "saddening and bewildering."
 Johnston also said,"While we must pray for our president, respect his office, and acknowledge and support the good things he does to lead our nation, it is also our duty to make known our opposition to those actions and decisions that stand in direct opposition to the moral law and the foundational principals of America."On September 14, 2020, just before the 2020 US presidential election, Johnston sent a controversial letter to parishioners in the diocese.
 In the letter, Johnston asked voters to examine which party supported so-called moral issues such as abortion rights.
-When asked if he was endorsing Republican Party candidates, Johnston said that he was only asking voters to vote their conscience.
+When asked if he was endorsing Republican Party candidates, Johnston said that he was only asking voters to vote with their conscience.